exasol/script-languages-release/flavors/README.md

   - Available languages: Python 3.7
   - [Here](https://github.com/exasol/script-languages/tree/master/flavors/python-3.7-minimal-EXASOL-6.2.0/FLAVOR_DESCRIPTION.md) you can find more details about the flavor, such as the provided packages.

+### Python-3.8-minimal flavors

+The Python-3.8-minimal flavor provides the language Python 3.8 with only absolute necessary packages.
+This allows very simple customization because you control almost all dependencies.

+- python-3.8-minimal-6.2.0
+  - Base Image: ubuntu:20.04
+  - Compatible Exasol Versions: 7.1.\*, 7.0.\*, 6.2.\*
+  - Available languages: Python 3.8
+  - [Here](https://github.com/exasol/script-languages/tree/master/flavors/python-3.8-minimal-EXASOL-6.2.0/FLAVOR_DESCRIPTION.md) you can find more details about the flavor, such as the provided packages.

 ### Python-3.6-data-science flavors

 The python-3.6-data-science-EXASOL flavors are focused on data-science use cases with Python3 and provide more machine learning and data science packages than the standard-EXASOL flavor.